Elvis10ten/elvis10ten.github.io/content/posts/2022-01-20-designing-data-intensive-applications/index.md

 ## Chapter 4 - Encoding and Evolution

+1. Compatibility is a relationship between one process that encodes the data, and another process that decodes it.
-1. Backward compatibility: Newer code can read data that was written by older code.
+2. Backward compatibility: Newer code can read data that was written by older code.
-2. Forward compatibility: Older code can read data that was written by newer code.
+3. Forward compatibility: Older code can read data that was written by newer code.
-3. Schemaless databases can contain a mixture of data in older and newer formats.
+4. Schemaless databases can contain a mixture of data in older and newer formats.
-4. Database with schemas enforce data conformity as schema changes.
+5. Database with schemas enforce data conformity as schema changes.

 ## Formats for Encoding Data